issp-center-dev/DCore/doc/impuritysolvers/alpscore_ctseg/ctseg.rst

 CT-QMC with segment implementation: ``ALPS/CT-HYB-SEGMENT``
 ===========================================================

-This impurity solver implements the CT-HYB-SEGMENT algorithm.
+`ALPS/CT-HYB-SEGMENT solver <https://github.com/ALPSCore/CT-HYB-SEGMENT>`_ implements the CT-HYB QMC algorithm and is developed by H. Hafermann, P. Werner, E. Gull.
 Only density-density interactions are taken into account.
-The off-diagonal components of the Green's functions are not computed correctly.

 A minimum working example is the following.
+Please be sure to turn on density_density option in model block (otherwise the simulation fails).
 We assumed that the executable is installed at "$HOME/opt/CT-HYB/bin/alps_cthyb".
-The solver runs for 300 seconds.
+The solver terminates after MAX_TIME (300 seconds in the following example) or the total number of SWEEPS has been reached.

 .. code-block:: ini